 Overview

-is a desktop app for restaurant managers to schedule employees for work, optimised for use via
+FastScheduler (FS) is a desktop app for restaurant managers to schedule employees for work, optimised for use via

 a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast